karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 ![sk-plugins](/img/azdo-copilot-sk-plugins.png)

-In this post, we're going to build a Semantic Kernel (SK) plugin that can interact with the Azure DevOps REST API.
+In this post, we're going to build a Semantic Kernel (SK) plugin that interacts with the Azure DevOps REST API.
 This way, every time we ask a question related to our Azure DevOps instance, Semantic Kernel will use the plugin to interact with Azure DevOps.
-The result will be sent to GPT-4, and a response will come back.
+The result will be sent to GPT-4o, which will then generate a response.

 ## **What does a SK plugin look like?**